magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/css_debug.md

 CSS source maps are generated automatically when you compile CSS for your theme using the `grunt less: <theme>` command.
 To use them, you need to enable source maps displaying in your browser.

-Magento 2 has a base set of Variables that define commonly used aspects of a theme.
-Colors, fonts, style of page titles, and so on are defined in these variables.
+Magento has a base set of variables that define commonly used aspects of a theme; such as colors, fonts, style of page titles, and so on.

 In `<magento-root>/lib/web/css/source/lib/variables` you will find a number of intuitively named LESS files.
 In each of these you can find values assigned to variables for many of the common elements in Magento 2.